sandhujasmine/CondaWorkshop/conda-forge/slides.md

 > - The service is hosted for free at Continuum's Anaconda Cloud (https://anaconda.org)
 > - We can upload pre-compiled binaries using the `conda` package manager

-# Well...
-What is a conda?
+# We've already covered conda ...

+But here's a reminder:

 > - An open-source packaging system developed for, and used by, the scientific software community.
+> - Also useful for everyone else!
 > - From their own webpage:
 > - "Package Everything!"
 > - "And share your repositories with clients or colleagues."